New revenues dominate deficit talks

-Republicans had argued that their plan was a step in the direction of Democrats, who have been insisting on new taxes and revenues to help shrink budget deficits.

-Earlier in the day, Senate Democratic and Republican leaders sounded upbeat about overall prospects for a deal following two months of intensive meetings by the 12-member bipartisan panel.
+WASHINGTON Deficit-reduction talks intensified in Congress on Tuesday as lawmakers focused on raising additional tax revenues, but there was no clear sign yet that the negotiations will succeed.

+With a 12-member congressional "super committee" racing to meet a fast-approaching November 23 deadline to agree on at least $1.2 trillion in deficit cuts, Republicans put forward a proposal they said was a step toward Democrats' demands for new revenues.

-Some congressional aides and lawmakers were quick to dismiss the Republican initiative, saying it fell short of what was needed to achieve a balanced deal of spending cuts and tax increases.
+While Senate Democratic and Republican leaders sounded upbeat, some congressional aides and lawmakers were quick to dismiss the initiative, saying it fell short of what was needed to achieve a balanced deal of spending cuts and tax increases.

+Some aides characterized negotiations as being "in flux," with no clear evidence of a deal to meet the looming deadline.

 The only example those aides provided to Reuters was an idea to limit the mortgage tax deduction for second homes.